szczyglis-dev/py-gpt/README.md

 - `Replace old document versions in the index during re-indexing`: If enabled, previous versions of documents will be deleted from the index when the newest versions are indexed, default is True.

 - `Vector Store`: Vector store in use (vector database provided by Llama-index).

+- `Excluded file extensions`: File extensions to exclude if no data loader for this extension, separated by comma.

 - `Vector Store (**kwargs)`: Arguments for vector store (api_key, index_name, etc.).